Steroid Injections

 Steroid injections are an important tool in locating and treating spinal and joint pain.
 Interventional Radiologists use image-guidance, ensuring the most accurate placement of this medication.
-Below are some of the many uses for this versatile treatment.

 Epidural – Space outside the dura or covering of the spinal cord.
 This space runs the length of the spine.